DiamondSpin

 Stacey Scott: sdscottmit.edu

-Postdoctoral Associate at MIT HAL Lab, Boston
+Postdoctoral Associate at MIT HAL Lab, Boston.
+Now at University of Waterloo, Canada

 [web page]